mgazeel/muslrust-texlive/README.md

 [![docker pulls](https://img.shields.io/docker/pulls/clux/muslrust.svg)](
 https://hub.docker.com/r/clux/muslrust/)

 A plain docker environment for building static binaries compiled with rust and linked against musl instead of glibc.
-Built nightly on travis.
+Built nightly with github actions.

 This is useful if you require external C dependencies, and/or need a CI image to compile a musl binary.
 Locally, you could do `rustup target add x86_64-unknown-linux-musl` if you don't need C dependencies.